Section 3. Promotion of Internal Reforms

 Item 1.
 Establishment of the Guiding Principles at Toyota

 Toyota began formulating management policies and business plans, and carried out business based upon those policies and plans starting in 1963.
-Such basic policies, long-term goals, and long-term guidelines were developed in step with the times and based on the Toyoda Precepts, which had been established in 1935.
+Such basic policies, long-term goals, and long-term guidelines were developed in step with the times and based on the Five Main Principles of Toyoda, which had been established in 1935.
 These long-term policies could be broken down into yearly goals, yearly policies, company-wide priority measures, and yearly slogans, and were duly scrutinized by top management.

 However, the 1990s brought an age of new issues, including a constantly high yen, frequent outbursts of trade friction, a borderless world economy after the end of the Cold War, and environmental problems-companies found themselves in a rapidly changing world.
 Moreover, Japan had its own set of additional issues: the bubble economy burst and the country found itself heading toward an aging society and shrinking population, leading to a sense of stagnation and uncertainty regarding both the economy and society.